HONG KONG DISNEYLAND

 MTR TRAIN FROM HONG KONG ISLAND OR KOWLOON

-Hong Kong Disneyland has its own MTR station, Disneyland Resort, next to the park entrance.
+Hong Kong Disneyland has its own MTR station, Disneyland Resort, near to the park entrance.
 Disneyland Resort MTR Station is served by a short spur line from the MTR Tung Chung Line at Sunny Bay.
 The Tung Chung Line starts at Hong Kong Station** (the terminus station for the Airport Express) on Hong Kong Island and also serves Kowloon Station.
 The journey time from Hong Kong Station to Sunny Bay MTR Station (six stops) is approx 25 minutes.
 From Sunny Bay MTR Station a Disney themed train operates a frequent shuttle service for the four minute journey to Disneyland Resort Station.
 Services from Hong Kong Station operate daily from about 06-00 to 00-50 and from Sunny Bay MTR Station to Disneyland Resort from 06-20 to 00-10.

 **Hong Kong Station is connected by pedestrian subway/moving walkways to Central MTR Station which is served by the MTR Island and Tsuen Wan Lines which operate along parts of HK Island and Kowloon and connect with other MTR lines.